smartzplatform/tech-docs/Technical_WP_EN.md

 ## Search

 As a basis for search technology, we use [Elasticsearch](https://www.elastic.co).
 As well as [Apache Solr](http://lucene.apache.org/solr/) this solution is based on the [Lucene](http://lucene.apache.org) library.
 Lucene has the best ratio of features, extensibility, reliability and performance among search engines with open source code.
 Elasticsearch adds horizontal scaling to Lucene and provides reliability and high availability of the search cluster.

 ### Indexing

-Three search indexes will be introduced – for constructors, for custom DApps, and for public pages of developers.
-The search index consists of documents.
-The document, in turn, consists of fields (also called properties).
+Three search indexes will be introduced – for constructors, custom DApps, and public pages of developers.
+The search index consists of documents, which in turn consists of fields (also called properties).

-Documents or their changes are sent to indexing through the queue of [Apache Kafka](https://kafka.apache.org).
+Documents or their changes are sent to indexing via the queue of [Apache Kafka](https://kafka.apache.org).

-### Analysis of documents
+### Document Analysis

-Analysis of documents refers to the process of converting a document to a set of terms, each of which is a certain general form of a word (e.g., in the simplest case, a word without an ending, in lower case).
+Document analysis refers to the process of converting a document to a set of terms, each of which is a certain general form of a word (e.g., in the simplest case, a word without an ending, in lower case).
 For different fields of the document, different analysis approaches are applied.
 Some fields will be artificial.

 For each of the documents, a common search field is created, representing the union of the text fields in which the search will be performed if the user did not specify a particular field to search.
-In the general field, the description of the corresponding parts of the entity, title, tags, and other information is fully indexed.
-The merger of several fields into the general one is done by enumerating them in the form of an array (Elasticsearch uses the `position_increment_gap` mechanism of Lucene, without having a negative effect on the size of the index) – thus the search will include documents with some of the query words in the title, and some in the description.
-Other fields are further analyzed and indexed separately.
-The name field is analyzed by a standard analyzer.
-The tag field is analyzed using the keyword analyzer since it's undesirable for them to use morphology or any other reduction to general forms.
+In the general field, the description of the corresponding parts of the entity, title, tags and other information is fully indexed.
+The merger of several fields into a general field is done by enumerating them in the form of an array (Elasticsearch uses the `position_increment_gap` mechanism of Lucene, without having a negative effect on the size of the index); in this way, the search will include documents with some of the query words in the title and others in the description.
+Other fields are further analysed and indexed separately.
+The name field is analysed by a standard analyser.
+The tag field is analysed using the keyword analyser since it's undesirable to use morphology or any other reduction to general forms.

-The search will support the morphology of many natural languages; it will be achieved by [analyzers](https://github.com/apache/lucene-solr/tree/master/lucene/analysis/common/src/java/org/apache/lucene/analysis) built in Lucene.
+The search will support the morphology of many natural languages; it will be achieved by [analysers](https://github.com/apache/lucene-solr/tree/master/lucene/analysis/common/src/java/org/apache/lucene/analysis) built in Lucene.

 ### Ranking

-At the heart of the ranking is the so-called text ranking based on occurrences of words (so-called terms) of the search query in the documents, as well as the degree of proximity of words in the phrase, etc. The function [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) will be used for text ranking.
+At the heart of the ranking is the “text ranking” based on the occurrences of words (“terms”) from the search query in the documents, as well as the degree of proximity of words in the phrase, etc. The function [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) will be used for this purpose.

 In addition, we strengthen the importance of the occurrence of query words in the name and tags using the "boosting query".

-The numerical rating of constructors, custom DApps, and of developers will also be included in the search index in the form of "numeric doc values".
-Their value will affect the ranking.
-"Numeric doc values" are useful in that it's possible to update them without re-indexing the documents completely.
+The numerical rating of constructors, custom DApps and developers will also be included in the search index in the form of "numeric doc values," and their value will affect the ranking.
+"Numeric doc values" are useful in that it's possible to update them without completely re-indexing the documents.

-### Search suggests
+### Search Suggests

-Search suggests will appear when you enter any information into text fields, for example when entering a search query in the search bar or when entering tags.
-The indexes of the suggests are separate from the other search indexes and are built on the basis of [finite-state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer).
+Search suggests will appear when you enter any information into text fields (e.g. when entering a search query in the search bar or when entering tags).
+The suggest indexes are separate from the other search indexes and are built on the basis of [finite-state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer).

-As mentioned earlier, it's planned to use "AnalyzingInfixSuggester" in "Lucene", which combines the possibilities of analysis and word search in any part of the phrase.
+As mentioned earlier, plans have been made to use "AnalyzingInfixSuggester" in "Lucene", which combines the possibilities of analysis and word search in any part of the phrase.

-## Recommendation system
+## Recommendation System

-The recommendation system is designed to maximize the level of user satisfaction and the income of developers and the platform, offering variants of constructors and DApps that can be of interest to the user, based on machine learning.
+By leveraging the capacities of machine learning, the recommendation system is designed to maximise the level of user satisfaction and the income of developers and the platform, by offering variants of constructors and DApps which may be of interest to the user.

-Technically, on the basis of the Smartz recommendation system there will be open source solutions: [Seldon Core](https://www.seldon.io) and [Apache Spark](https://spark.apache.org/).
+Technically speaking, on the basis of the Smartz recommendation system, there will be open source solutions: [Seldon Core](https://www.seldon.io) and [Apache Spark](https://spark.apache.org/).

-The main kind of recommendations are recommendations related to shopping, the analogue of "people who bought this also bought..." by Amazon.
-It is based on data about the launches of constructors and DApps by the user.
-The reference model is completely retrained offline.
-The algorithm "Item Activity Correlation" will be used.
+The recommendations primarily relate to shopping, i.e. "people who bought this also bought..." by Amazon.
+It is based on data about user-initiated launches of constructors and DApps.
+The reference model is completely retrained offline, and the algorithm "Item Activity Correlation" will be used.
 A set of several recommendations, which are likely to also be purchased by the user, will be formed for each of the purchases.

-In addition, while the user views the pages on the platform online, we create recommendations based on the text and tags in the constructors and DApps, viewed by the user, through the "Content Similarity" algorithm.
-The technique of semantic vectors loaded into the RAM of servers will be used.
+In addition, while the user views the pages on the platform online, we create recommendations based on the text and tags in the constructors and DApps that the user viewed through the "Content Similarity" algorithm.
+To this end, the technique of semantic vectors loaded into the RAM of servers will be used.

 ## High Availability and Fault Tolerance